OCISRAEL/OCIFundamentals-lab02/README.md

 5. Click on Manage Add-On
     ![drawing](./img/addon.png)

-6. Choose C**luser Autoscaler** from the Adds-ons list
+6. Choose **Cluser Autoscaler** from the Adds-ons list

 7. Tik the '**Enable Cluster Autoscaler**' box

 8. Choose **Automatic Updates**

-9. Follow the insructions and pay attention to the format. min=1, max=3 (single nodepool Value from step 3)
+9. Follow the insructions and pay attention to the format. min=1, max=3 (single nodepool OCID value from step 3)
     ![drawing](./img/autoscaler.png) & **Save Changes**

 10. Accept and close the window